Skip to content

 └── server.js

-client.js is a standalone script that connects directly to your MCP servers and calls tools programmatically, without VS Code or Copilot.
-Just like VS Code Copilot connects to multiple servers via mcp.json, your client connects to both server.js and aps-server.js over HTTP.
-This is useful for scripting, testing, and as the base for building agent.js.
+The client is a standalone program that connects directly to your MCP servers and calls tools programmatically, without VS Code or Copilot.
+Just like VS Code Copilot connects to multiple servers via mcp.json, your client connects to both the workshop server and the APS server over HTTP.
+This is useful for scripting, testing, and as the base for building the agent.

 devcon-workshop/